our0boros/Compendium-of-Materia-Medica/items/report.md

     * The share post page uses Geocoder to get the current latitude and longitude, which are then sent to the server to request the address.

 Feature Category: Search-related features
-1. [Search-Invalid] The app will correct user typos to a certain extent and continue the search based on the corrected input.
+8. [Search-Invalid] The app will correct user typos to a certain extent and continue the search based on the corrected input. (medium)
     -   Code: Class ParserEventHandler, method [getSearchedResultsFromParameters()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Parser/ParserEventHandler.java?ref_type=heads#L32-107), [getSearchedResultsFromBlurParameter()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Parser/ParserEventHandler.java?ref_type=heads#L110-165), [calculateStringSimilarity()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Parser/ParserEventHandler.java?ref_type=heads#L230-273)
     -   When performing a search, if the user's input contains a specific term that is not found in the data, the program will automatically conduct a similar term search.
 It will then use the term with the highest similarity which similarity is larger than 0.5 to the original term as the key for a new search.
 If no similar term is found, the current search will be skipped.